IPDP-io/joy/README.md

 # InterPlanetary Distribution Portal
 Start an instance of the [CoinOS server](https://github.com/coinos/coinos-server)

-    Create a new user on CoinOS app named 'coinos' Once user is created, click on your avatar on the top right and click on settings In settings, click on Auth Keys and note your JWT Token
+    Create a new user on CoinOS(https://coinos.io) app.
+    Once user is created, click on your avatar on the top right and click on settings In settings, click on Auth Keys and note your JWT Token